sdsdkkk/sdsdkkk.github.io/_posts/2019-04-18-vulnhub-unknowndevice64-writeup.markdown

 $ steghide extract -sf key_is_h1dd3n.jpg
 ```

-`steghide` asked the passphrase, fir which I entered the word `h1dden` as the image's filename seems to be hinting that the password is `h1dd3n`.
+`steghide` asked the passphrase, for which I entered the word `h1dden` as the image's filename seems to be hinting that the password is `h1dd3n`.

 `steghide` gave me a file output named `h1dd3n.txt`, whose content seems like a Brainfuck code to me.